buraksezer/olric/README.md

 ## Possible Use Cases

-With this feature set, Olric is pretty suitable to use as a distributed cache.
+With this feature set, Olric is suitable to use as a distributed cache.
 But it also provides data replication, failure detection and simple anti-entropy services.
 So it can be used as an ordinary key/value data store to scale your cloud application.

 ## Project Status